RohanAlexander/telling_stories_with_data/_book/21-hunt.md

 5. In the context of randomization, what does stratification mean to you (write a paragraph or two)?
 6. How could you check that your randomization had been done appropriately (write two or three paragraphs)?
-7. Identify three companies that conduct A/B testing commercially and write a short paper about how they work and the trade-offs of each.
-Are there any notable Toronto-based or Canadian companies?
-Why do you think this might be the case?
+7. Identify three companies that conduct A/B testing commercially and write one paragraph for each of them about how they work and the trade-offs involved.
 8. Pretend that you work as a junior analyst for a large consulting firm.
 Further, pretend that your consulting firm has taken a contract to put together a facial recognition model for the Canada Border Services Agency's Inland Enforcement branch.
 Taking a page or two, please discuss your thoughts on this matter.
 What would you do and why?
-9. What are some types of probability sampling, and in what circumstances might you want to implement them (write two or three pages)?
-10. There have been some substantial political polling 'misses' in recent years (Trump and Brexit come to mind).
-To what extent do you think non-response bias was the cause of this (write a page or two, being sure to ground your writing with citations)?
 11. What is an estimate (pick one)?
     a.
 A rule for calculating an estimate of a given quantity based on observed data.
     b.
 The quantity of interest.